alexirpan/alexirpan.github.io/web-fiction-reviews.markdown

 Magic breaks the laws of physics, but it still has to follow the laws of magic.
 A hard science fiction story
 driven by a deep desire to understand how the world works.
-As far as I know, this is the only story that cites Godel's Incompleteness Theorems in correct context.
+As far as I know, this is the only story that cites Gödel's incompleteness theorems in correct context.

 **Fine Structure**, by qntm